Blog Posts

 The National Integrated Circuit Industry Investment Fund (国家集成电路产业投资基金股份有限公司), known in China as the Big Fund (大基金), was set up in 2014 by China’s Ministry of Finance and China Development Bank Capital to invest in China’s semiconductor industry.

-The fund does not solely- or majority-own any entities; instead, it maintains minority shareholding in over 70 companies.
-Many of these companies are themselves investment funds dedicated to funding semiconductor research, development, and manufacturing.
-In total, the fund has investments in 2,793 entities within three layers of ownership (see Figure 1).
+The fund does not solely- or majority-own any entities; instead, it maintains minority stakes in over 70 companies.
+Many of these are themselves investment funds dedicated to funding semiconductor research, development, and manufacturing.
+Through this web of ownership, the Big Fund is invested in 2,793 entities across three layers of ownership (see Figure 1).

 Figure 1: The National Integrated Circuit Industry Investment Fund, or Big Fund, has 74 direct holdings, 762 indirect holdings with one intermediate entity, and 1,957 indirect holdings with two intermediate entities.
 Source: Sayari Graph.

 About 67 percent of the fund’s investments go toward semiconductor manufacturing firms, according to a report from Eastmoney Securities.
-Other funds go toward semiconductor design, manufacturing, and packaging.
-Its investments also span information technology, 3D printing, and even real estate development.
+Other investments span information technology, 3D printing, and even real estate development.

-The Big Fund’s direct shares are concentrated on electronics and semiconductors, but over half of the fund’s indirect shares are companies that contain no reference to electronics or semiconductors in their name (see Figure 2.)
+Interestingly, while direct investments focus on electronics, over half of the fund’s indirect holdings (subsidiaries of subsidiaries) have no obvious link to semiconductors in their names (see Figure 2.)

 Figure 2: The Big Fund’s direct and indirect holdings sorted by industry.
 Note that each company’s industry was determined using company names.
 Source: Sayari Graph.